openUC2/openUC2.github.io/docs/01_Toolboxes/Readme.md

      - Ultimatively test the microscope extension and reconstruct images using holography
      - to learn about Polarisation the set inlcudes the Brewster angle experiment
      - as well as the Newton Ring experiment

+##Seeed microscope
+     - Created in collaboration with Seeed Studio
+     - ideal for hackers, optics newcomers, and biologists
+     - more functionalities than a standard USB microscope including:
+     - timelapse
+     -  autofocusing
+     - autonomous operation with image storage on an SD card.